JessRascal/rts-helpdesk-client-quickstart/client/ticket/lifecycle.md

 ---
 # Lifecycle of a Support Ticket

-Each support ticket goes through certain statuses from when it is created, to when it is closed.
+Each support ticket goes through certain lifecycle statuses from the point of it being created, to the point it is closed.

 The different statuses are detailed below.